A friendly guide for reviewing code — and not each other — at TTS.

 - Are functions/classes as simple as possible?

-- Is the code as efficient as possible?
+- Is the code reasonably efficient?

 - Is the usage of each function/class clear?